retostauffer/python-colorspace/README.md

 python-colorspace
 =================

-A Python 2/Python 3 package mimicking the
+A Python 3 package mimicking the
 [R colorspace](https://cran.r-project.org/package=colorspace) package.

-The current package state can be seen as an **early beta**.
+The current package state can be seen as an advanced **beta** version.
 Feel free to test and report errors and malfunctions.
 The package has been ported/written within just two weeks, please do not expect that every last detail is working like a charm!
 If something goes wrong feel free to **contribute** and/or to